Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Flappy Bird

-Figure~\ref{fig:flappyControlCompare} compares the open-loop trajectory for the HPL controller and the standard controller while solving the same task.
-At the time step shown, the oncoming pipe is still beyond the control horizon (both controllers use the same control horizon).
-However, because the HPL controller plans trajectories that will be feasible for any kind of upcoming pipe obstacle, its open-loop trajectory aims downwards, towards the center of the screen.
-From this end position, the controller is more likely to find a feasible next trajectory regardless of the shape of the next obstacle.
-In contrast, the standard controller tracks the center of the pipe, without considering that the upcoming obstacle may be of a different shape.
-Because the bird's downward acceleration due to gravity is fixed, it is dangerous to plan for wing flaps close to still-unknown obstacles.
-Crashing into the side of pipe obstacle pipes as a result of too-close wing flaps was the most commonly seen failure mode of the standard controller.
+In contrast, the standard controller continues to track the center of the pipe, without explicitly considering that the upcoming obstacle may be of a different shape.
+Because the control can only increase the rate of acceleration, whereas the bird's downward acceleration due to gravity is fixed, it is dangerous to plan for wing flaps close to still-unknown obstacles.
+Crashing into the side of pipe obstacle pipes as a result of too-close wing flaps was the most common failure mode of the standard controller in the games considered.
 These crashes can only be prevented by using a standard controller if the control horizon $T$ is extended, but this will increase the computational complexity of the controller.
 Therefore it is clear that in Flappy Bird, the controller that plans ahead using strategies and a safety set outperforms one that does not.